iscas-tis/SVMRanker/README.md

 ## Introduction

 SVMRanker is a tool used for finding ranking function of loop program.
 Ranking funcion can be used to prove the termination of the program.
-Our tool utilized the SVM algorithm to find the nested and multiphase ranking function.
+Our tool utilized the SVM algorithm to find the nested and multiphase ranking functions.

-## Enviroment
+## Environment
 ### Linux
 Python 3.7 and Java 14.0.1
 ### Required Package